Electric Music for the Mind and Body: Background

 Country Joe and the Fish were originally formed in 1965 by Country Joe McDonald and Barry Melton as an acoustic folk/jugband duo.
 This embryonic version of the group, supplemented by Carl Shrager, Bill Steele and Mike Beardslee, recorded an initial EP in September of that year which was released as a "talking issue" of Rag Baby magazine a month later.
 The EP featured early versions of "I-Feel-Like-I'm-Fixin-to-Die Rag" and "Superbird", both of which would be re-recorded for the first two albums, along with two Peter King tracks.
 By January 1966 the group had expanded into a semi-electric six-piece, with the transition to a fully electric rock band happening after several members attended a Paul Butterfield Blues Band and Jefferson Airplane show at UC Berkeley on April 16.
-On June 6, this version of the group cut a self-titled second EP at Berkeley's Sierra Sound Laboratories released that July, featuring three songs ("Section 43", "Thing Called Love", and "Bass Strings") which would all be re-recorded for the debut album.
+On June 6, this version of the group cut a self-titled second EP at Berkeley's Sierra Sound Laboratories; released that July, it featured three songs ("Section 43", "Thing Called Love", and "Bass Strings"), all of which would be re-recorded for the debut album.
 The EP was pressed four times and proved very popular, which resulted in record company attention; in early November 1966 the group were set to record a third EP when they were discovered and signed to Vanguard records by producer Samuel Charters.

-Songs and Recording
+Songs and recording

 In late November 1966 the group began trial recordings for the album at Sierra Sound Laboratories, but clashes between Joe and drummer John Francis Gunning led to the latter's abrupt firing.
 His replacement, Gary "Chicken" Hirsh, joined the group in time for an extended period of rehearsals at The Barn in the Santa Cruz Mountains in the weeks before Christmas 1966, where the new lineup gelled.

 Recording sessions for the album proper took place on four-track machines during the first week of February 1967 at Sierra Sound, produced by Charters.
 The instrumental backings to the songs were largely played live in the studio, with Joe's later vocal overdubs recorded with the lights out due to his self-consciousness at having the others look at him while singing.

 The first songs recorded on February 1 were "Not So Sweet Martha Lorraine", chosen as the lead single that April, and "Bass Strings", which had originally appeared on the second EP.
 According to Joe, the subject of "Lorraine" was a compendium of several different women although he professed to not particularly like the song, and wondered how it became popular.
 The group were nervous to sing "Bass Strings" as the lyrics admitted they all smoked marijuana, which was a felony at the time.
 In the song Joe urges his pals to "pass that reefer round," and at the end of the track Joe can be heard whispering the letters "L-S-D".